StickyPiston-Hosting/Easy-Map-Updater/README.md

 - `scan`: Scans the map for any important information that E.M.U. needs to know, for instance if there is a resource pack inside, what version the map is on, whether there are legacy functions in the `data` folder, etc.

+### Original world actions

+Before updating, an original copy of your map is created which is not modified at any point during the update process.

+- `world.original`: This will create the original copy of your world.
+- `world.original.play`: This will create a play copy of your original world in the event that you need to test it.
+- `world.reload`: This will overwrite the working copy of your world with the original copy.

-### Pre-original world actions
+### Pre-source world actions

-Before you make the original copy of your world, certain actions need to be run to prepare it.
+Before you make the source copy of your world, certain actions need to be run to prepare it.

 - `rp.import`: If your world contains `resources.zip`, this will extract it out into the `resourcepacks` folder so that it can be updated.
 - `rp.original`: This will create the original copy of your resource pack.
 This is necessary to run before updating it because it is used as an unchanging reference when updating the resource pack.